carloshoyos/euler-a-day/readme.md

 - Cap work at Max 1 hour x day, weekends off.
 - Googling is ok, but don't look at someone else's solution.
+- Commit before checking the work at euler project site and looking at their amazing answers and forum.
+What you see is what I thought before seeing the answers.
 - Explanation on approach, pitfalls, performance and thoughts in the comments of each solution
 - Write simplest solution first, then expand to a more optimized one.
 Simplest might mean "brute force" cause computers are fast.
 - Run performance analysis for each solution.